Jama Williamson: Theater

-Williamson appeared in the 2002 Off Broadway stage musical adaption of the 1978 pornographic film Debbie Does Dallas, which was shown at the Jane Street Theater starting October 2002.
+Williamson appeared in Debbie Does Dallas: The Musical, the Off Broadway stage musical adaption of the 1978 pornographic film Debbie Does Dallas, which was shown at the Jane Street Theater starting October 2002.
 She played Roberta, one of Debbie's attractive young friends who perform sexual services for money.
 Williamson, along with other female members of the cast, was praised by The New York Times theater critic Bruce Weber as "for lack of a better word, adorable", and appeared to be "having great fun while they wait for better jobs".
-During the show, she performs a sexually-themed duet called "Make That Candle Work for You", in which Roberta and her boss sing at the candle store where Roberta works.
+During the show, she performed a sexually themed duet called "Make That Candle Work for You", in which Roberta and her boss sing at the candle store where Roberta works.
 During the song, girls dance with candles shaped like erect penises.
-The song was sung by Williamson in the Debbie Does Dallas Original Cast Recording soundtrack, which was released on compact disc in 2003.
+The song was sung by Williamson in the Debbie Does Dallas Original Cast Recording, which was released on compact disc in 2003.
 Her singing voice, along with those of the rest of the cast, was praised in a Los Angeles Times review.

 From October to November 2003, Williamson played the title role in Sylvia, a comedy by A. R. Gurney, at Playhouse on the Green in Bridgeport, Connecticut.
 The show was about a dog (played by a human) named Sylvia who is adopted by a couple, which creates drama in their relationship.
 Irene Backalenick of the Connecticut Post said of Williamson's performance, "Jama Williamson is just not doggy enough, playing it more like a petulant teen-ager.
 She is really convincing as Sylvia the dog only when she lies down, putting her chin on Greg's knee."

-Starting in October 2006, Williamson played Bella Holland, the office assistant and mistress of a married man, in a production of the English Simon Mendes da Costa play Losing Louis, which played at the Manhattan Theatre Club.
+Starting in October 2006, Williamson played Bella Holland, the office assistant and mistress of a married man, in a production of Simon Mendes da Costa's play Losing Louis, which played at the Manhattan Theatre Club.
 The show opened with a controversial scene in which the protagonist performs oral sex on Williamson's character while his six-year-old son hides under the bed.
 The show received largely negative reviews, Williamson herself received mixed critiques.
 The New York Times writer Charles Isherwood said Williamson was one of the stronger cast members, but added, "the actors cannot do much to freshen the coarse innuendoes or breathe life into the plot contrivances".
 Elysa Gardner, of USA Today, said Williamson added "dynamic support" to the show.
 North Jersey Media Group critic Robert Feldberg, who was critical of the show, said her performance was amateurish and reminded him of "middling community theater."
 However, Feldberg said other more experienced actors were similarly bad in the show, so Williamson's faults can be blamed in part on the director.
 Backstage said Williamson and other cast members "fail to register in any credible way".